fogjama/FSND-project-Order-Book-API/README.md

 To acquire a JWT token, visit the endpoint `/login`.
 This redirects to the Auth0 login page for the application.
 After successful login, redirects back to the `/login-result` endpoint with instruction to copy the token from the address bar for use in API calls.

-Note that while a user can be registered using the `/login` endpoint, no resources can be accessed until the user is granted permissions in Auth0.
+Note that while a user can be registered with the application using the `/login` endpoint, no resources can be accessed until the user is granted permissions in Auth0.

 ## API Documentation

+### Deployed Location

+Sample application is currently available at `https://fsnd-order-book-jaf9481.herokuapp.com`

 ### Endpoints